thanhhaimai/ml-for-fun/notebooks/ioi_circuit.md

 - This feels like the original research result might be more fragile than the paper implies
 - Between the 3 last sentences, we change "." -> ";", and it changes the logits quite a bit

+## 2: Capturing attention outputs

+It turns out for path patching, Flash Attention is a road block.
+In Flash Attention, all the heads are merged together.
+However, we want to be able to freeze the output and patch each attention head independently.